mogulbaig/algorithm/README.md

-# algorithms
+# binary-search

-Everything about algorithms
+Everything related to binary search

+Fundamental algorithm to search for a specific target in an ordered collection.